Home » Symptoms » Dog Symptoms A-Z » Lameness Shifting

 -

 What treatment options are there for shifting leg lameness?
-Treatment depends on the underlying cause but may include pain relievers, physical therapy, weight management, and in some cases surgery.
+Treatment depends on the underlying cause, but may include pain relief medication, physiotherapyVeterinary physiotherapy encompasses a range of treatment methods aimed at improving the mobility and well-being of animals through exercise, massage, and other manual techniques., weight management, and in some cases surgical procedures.

 -